Xilinx/inference-server/docs/quickstart.rst

 The Docker image can also be built with various options to disable certain components.

 Currently, these images are not pre-built anywhere and so must be built by the user.
-We recommend enabling `BuildKit <https://docs.docker.com/develop/develop-images/build_enhancements/>`__ by setting DOCKER_BUILDKIT in the environment, configuring the Docker daemon or using ``docker buildx install`` before attempting to build the image.
-Refer to the BuildKit documentation for more information.
+We require `BuildKit <https://docs.docker.com/develop/develop-images/build_enhancements/>`__ to build the image so your Docker version should be at least 18.09.

 .. code-block:: console